Taboransky/BasketballEngland/README.md

 # Documentation

 - I tried to develop this project as close as possible to a 'real' project and not only follow the requirements in the slides.
-- The project uses Cucumber, JUnit and TestNG to run all tests parallel on two browsers.
+- The project uses Cucumber, JUnit and GithubActions to run all tests parallel on two browsers.
 - I also wrote PoMs for RegisterPage and ConfirmationPage, to improve test readability.

 <br/>

-**Scenarios explanation:**
+**Scenarios explained:**
 ```
 Background: I fill in every required field in the registration
   - Fills in all fields and checks the required checkboxes